zooniverse/front-end-monorepo/docs/arch/adr-14.md

 ### Misc Considerations

 - As of the time of writing, we haven't fully married ourselves to using Contentful, and may change CMS platforms at a future date if a more better option comes up.
-- Question: should we have one shared admin account to use Contentful, or multiple editor accounts?
-At the moment, we haven't really settled on an answer, but we'll use a single shared admin account by default.
-This account shouldn't have access to the content model editor.